 The funeral industry will make you believe that there are only two choices after the death of a loved one: Burial or Cremation?
 And Cash or Credit?
 But it isn’t true – there are a myriad of beautiful & meaningful choices.

-Death Doula and Ceremonialist Erin Merelli works with those on the edge of death all the way until their final breath.
-In 2019, she partnered with Green Funeral Director Lauren Harrison Carroll and co-founded Deathwives.
+Death Doula & Ceremonialist Erin Merelli works with those on the edge of death all the way until their final breath.
+In 2019, she partnered with Green Funeral Director Lauren Carroll and co-founded Deathwives.
 Together, they’ve successfully trained thousands of people to support their own loved ones through the end and to provide death care in their communities.
-Erin lives in Denver with her two teenagers, four cats, a rescue pup, and an ethos that grief is unavoidable, but is honored by actions and balanced by love.
+Erin lives in Denver with her two teenagers, a rotation of rescue animals, and an ethos that grief is an act of love.

 Too-cold offices and too-heavy doors are a consequence of architects and interior designers designing for the male body.
 What if our cities — and economies — were designed for women instead?